Monitoring

 Municipal technicians will look for additional signs of EAB after collecting branch samples for further analysis in their labs.
 These include S-shaped, serpentine feeding galleries/tunnels, and larvae presence in inner bark tissues.

-Monitoring can be as simple as walking your neighbourhood, identifying an ash tree, and looking for signs and symptoms of EAB on a regular basis.
+Monitoring can be as simple as walking your neighbourhood, identifying an ash tree, and looking for symptoms and signs of EAB on a regular basis.
 The best time to start is late May and continue into October.

-Others may wish to map out a walking route where ash trees are found in their neighbourhood.
-The links below will take you to two online resources developed by the City of Edmonton and the City of Calgary that display a map of all trees inventoried by their respective Urban Forestry departments.
+There is a helpful online tool created by municipal urban forest departments that can identify where city-owned ash trees are found in and near your neighbourhood.
+The links below will take you to these inventories developed by the City of Edmonton and the City of Calgary respectively.

 In Edmonton, this is the LINK and a few easy steps to follow: